Rami3ll/Rami3ll.github.io/_posts/2022-04-11-PickleRick-Writeup.md

 Check it out here: [TryHackMe](https://www.tryhackme.com/room/picklerick)

 # ~$ Preface
-  Hey there, I'll be honest this was the first time I used a web shell lol and it was indeed much fun, I'll walk you through how I went about it XD, funfact Rick&Morty has been my go-to fav cartoon since 2015,  eyepatch morty is my buddy and I genuinely have a deep seated hatred for Jerry and his insipidity ;) but as always I'll be leaving hints before I drop the spoilers, and by spoilers I mean the answers lol just kidding you won't find glaring answers here buddy hehee
+  Hey there!
+I'll be honest this was the first time I used a web shell lol and it was indeed much fun, I'll walk you through how I went about it XD, funfact Rick&Morty has been my go-to fav cartoon since 2015, eyepatch morty is my buddy and I genuinely have a deep seated hatred for Jerry and his insipidity ;) but as always I'll be leaving hints before I drop the spoilers, and by spoilers I mean the answers lol just kidding you won't find glaring answers here buddy hehee
   ![image](https://images6.alphacoders.com/876/thumb-1920-876893.jpg)

 # ~$ Hints
 - source page
 - command injection?
 - web shells
-- directory enumeration
+- directory enumeration(try a different directory busting wordlist)
-- extensions.
+- extensions.(.php)

 A'ight so as always, a port scan first::
 ```